pinpoint-apm/pinpoint-c-agent/README.md

 1. Checking phpize is in your PATH.
     If not, install phpize and export in your system PATH.(eg:export PATH=/path to phpize/:$PATH)
-2. Run cd pinpoint_php && ./Build.sh  && make install
+2. Run cd pinpoint_php && ./Build.sh  && sudo make install
 3. If **_2_** running successfully, agent had installed into php module.

 #### Startup